 - Large enough buttons for people to click.

 - Large enough fonts for easier reading.
+Also pay attention to spaces in between fonts (kerning) and use boldface for emphasis.

 - Easy-to-find navigation so people can easily find what they’re looking for on your site.